pmagtulis/supremecourt-ph-scraper/README.md

 # Definition of terms

-The following information were scraped from the website:
+The following information are still scraped from the high court website:

 |column name|definition|
 |---|---|